-2.20.
+1.5.10.
 Eligible markets

-The markets upon which transferable securities and money-market instruments are traded must meet certain criteria laid down in the FCA Rules.
+The markets upon which transferable securities and money market instruments are traded must meet certain criteria laid down in the FCA Rules.

-Eligible markets include any market established in the UK or an EEA State on which transferable securities and money-market instruments admitted to official listing in the UK or the EEA State are dealt in or traded, and which is regulated, operates regularly and is open to the public.
+Eligible markets include any market established in the United Kingdom or an EEA State on which transferable securities and money market instruments admitted to official listing in the UK or an EEA State are dealt in or traded and which is regulated, operates regularly and is open to the public.

-In the case of all other markets, in order to qualify as an eligible market, the ACD after consultation with and notification to the Depositary, must be satisfied that the relevant market:
+In the case of all other markets, in order to qualify as an eligible market, the ACD after consultation and with notification to the Depositary, must be satisfied that the relevant market:

-- i) is regulated;
+- a) is regulated;

-- ii) operates regularly;
+- b) operates regularly;

-- iii) is recognised as a market or exchange or as a self-regulating organisation by an overseas regulator;
+- c) is recognised as a market or exchange or as a self-regulating organisation by an overseas regulator;

-- iv) is open to the public;
+- d) is open to the public;

-- v) is adequately liquid; and
+- e) is adequately liquid; and

-- vi) has adequate arrangements for unimpeded transmission of income and capital to or to the order of investors.
+- f) has adequate arrangements for unimpeded transmission of income and capital to or to the order of investors.

-The eligible securities markets for the Company are set out in Appendix C to this Prospectus.
+The eligible securities markets for the Company are set out in Appendix B to this Prospectus.